-Policy for Debt Management and Other Investments: Policy No. 93-47
+Debt Management and Other Investments Policy, No. 93-47

-It shall be the policy of the Board of County Commissioners of Leon County, Florida that: Policy No. 92-6, adopted by the Board of County Commissioners on March 10, 1992, is hereby superseded and repealed, and a new policy is hereby adopted in its place, to wit: Debt management and investment practices are established to:
+It shall be the policy of the Board of County Commissioners of Leon County, Florida that:

+Policy No. 93-47, adopted by the Board of County Commissioners on August 10, 1993, is hereby superseded, and a revised policy is hereby adopted in its place, to wit:

+Debt management and investment practices are established to: